-Please contact the Project Manager at 912-966-7427 or for water emergencies (after hours), call 912-656-9449.
+Please contact us at 912-966-7427 or for water emergencies (after hours), call 912-656-9449.

 Port Wentworth's City Council meets the fourth Thursday of each month and all citizens are encouraged to attend and learn more about the City's drinking water plans.